greg-top/shopware-frontend-basic/README.md

 5. Misc
 6. Publishing your own theme

-#All notes can be found in /notes
+## All notes can be found in /notes
+## Notes are accurate for Shopware version 5.5.6

 #Resources
 developers guide: https://developers.shopware.com/